-Every business owner knows that a revolving door of staff can be very costly to his or her company.
-That’s why it’s important to spend some time focusing on what’s really motivating your employees.
+A revolving door of staff can be very costly, so it’s important to spend time focusing on what’s really motivating employees.
 Workplace expert and trainer Bonnie Low-Kramen provides her top eight tips for retaining staff.